Named 長波 (Long Waves). Built at Osaka, completed June 30, 1942. Assigned to captain Kumabe Tsutae.

 On June 1, 1944 assigned to Lieutenant Commander Kiyoshi Tobita.

-On July 8, 1944 departed Kure escorting troop transports from to Okinawa then to Lingga eight days later.
-On July 18, 1944 departed Lingga escorting transports to Brunei Bay.
+On July 8, 1944 departed Kure escorting troop transports to Okinawa then proceeds to Lingga.
+On July 18, 1944 arrives Lingga and departs the same day escorting transports to Brunei Bay.

 On October 23, 1944 during the Battle of Leyte Gulf, Naganami escorted the 1st Diversion Attack Force under the command of Admiral Kurita.
 During the battle assisted in the rescue of survivors from the sinking of cruiser Maya and later transfered them to Musashi.
 Afterwards, escorted damaged Takao back to Brunei Bay.